scoutunittest-sudo/SCOUT/README.md

 - Upstream Maven coordinates: `io.github.zju-aces-ise:chatunitest-core` (SCOUT keeps these coordinates; only the build output is renamed to `scout`).

 The upstream generate–validate–fix architecture, prompt template system, project parsing, validation pipeline, and the non-SCOUT phases are preserved here.
 SCOUT adds coverage-guided scenario generation, in-process coverage reporting, the terminal status window, resume support, Gradle target support, and stability controls for large runs.
 All credit for the original framework belongs to the ChatUniTest authors.

+## Contact

+If you have any questions, feedback, or would like to use SCOUT in your research, please contact the authors:

+- frango.lee@samsung.com